Blogs & News

 Background

-National Australia Bank (“NAB”) received a complaint from one of its employees which included allegations of sex and racial discrimination in the workplace.
-As a result of the complaint, NAB’s external legal representative (“the external lawyer”) commissioned a culture audit report via a third party, to enable the external lawyer to provide legal advice to NAB about the substantive matter and any other legal risks.
+The employer received a complaint from one of its employees which included allegations of sex and racial discrimination in the workplace.
+As a result of the complaint, the employer’s external legal representative (“the external lawyer”) commissioned a culture audit report via a third party, to enable the external lawyer to provide legal advice to the employer about the substantive matter and any other legal risks.

 When is a document privileged?